skriticos/pyexec/README.md

 2.  run application with the run control (or Alt-r)
 3.  see result in the output box

+#### X11 Clipboard Fetch Startup

+1.  run ./pyexec.py -xclip
+2.  see X11 clipboard content in input and result in output

 ### Requirements

 *   Linux       -- tested on Ubuntu 12.04